whwiese/ConvNetExperiments/README.md

 Contents:

-BasicNet: A simple 3-layer conv net for image classification on CIFAR-10 data
+BasicNe.ipynb: A simple 3-layer conv net for image classification on CIFAR-10 data